 Information about the corona virus in Sweden including travel information

-All travelers 16 years or older should present a negative Covid-19 test taken within 72 hours (PCR) or 48 hours (antigen) before the entry to Lithuania, or a document from a health care facility confirming that a person has recovered from Covid-19 or a vaccination certificate proving that vaccination has been completed.
-A second test will be required to be taken on the 3-5th day after arrival.
-Testing will not be required from those who have recovered of Covid-19, have been fully vaccinated, also members of official delegations and children under 12 years of age.
-After arrival from Sweden to Lithuania, self-isolation is not compulsory this week.
+All travelers 16 years or older should present a negative Covid-19 test taken within 72 hours (PCR) or 48 hours (antigen) before entry to Lithuania, or a document from a health care facility confirming that a person has recovered from Covid-19 or a vaccination certificate proving that vaccination has been completed under the full vaccination schedule and two weeks have passed after it.
+No self-isolation required.